 The second method I tried and the method I’ve been using for years is rinsing everything out with ISO.

 Directions: Plug one end of the whip and poor some iso into the whip.
 You can also add a small amount of large salt granules to help break down some of the materials on the inside.
 Plug the other end and swish around the ISO/Salt mixture on the inside.

 Tips: Try to use ISO 91% or higher for best results.
 DO NOT SOAK YOUR WHIP IN ISOPROPYL ALCOHOL.

 Results: While I’ve been using the method for the longest, it’s by far the worst.
 It leaves the exterior and interior of the whip extremely sticky.
 I’ve also read conflicting reports that ISO can break down the whip leaving it prone to drying out, cracks, and even absorbing some of the materials into the whip.
 Use this method if you are in a pinch and only use a small amount of ISO and rinse the whip thoroughly after use.

 Boiling Vaporizer Whips

-The last method I tried is boiling the whips in water and this was by far the best method.
-It took less than 10 minutes, nothing to order or cleaning products needed, and it removed a good amount of the yellowing stain.
+The last method I tried is boiling the whips in water, and this was by far the best method.
+It took less than 10 minutes, nothing to order or cleaning products were needed, and it removed a good amount of the yellowing stain.

 Directions: Using a large pot, bring the water to a boil and then turn off the heat.
 Place your whips inside the pot and let them sit for a few minutes.
 Grab some tongs, mix around the whips a bit and then pull them out.
 CAUTION: THEY WILL BE HOT.
-Let them sit for 30 seconds or so and then rinse them out completely.
+Let them sit for 30 seconds, and then rinse them out completely.